We all worry about our health from time to time. However, when it's when these worries start to take over your life that things become problematic.

 Common signs of health anxiety can include:

-- Reassurance or negative test results from a doctor don’t relieve your nerves.
+- reassurances or negative test results from a doctor don’t relieve your nerves

 There’s a world of difference between everyday worries about health and health anxiety.
 This condition can be as paralysing and terrifying as any other form of anxiety - sufferers are often in a constant state of fear, checking themselves for symptoms hundreds of times a day and too scared to lead life as they would like to.

-- Counsellor Cathryn Bullimore discusses the fear experienced by those with health anxiety.
+- A counsellor discusses the fear experienced by those with health anxiety.

 Can health anxiety give you physical symptoms?